Grayl Water Bottle & Purifier Review

 Grayl Geopress Filtration System

-• Removes waterborne pathogens – virus, bacteria, protozoan cysts, pesticides, chemicals, heavy metals, and microplastics.
+- Removes waterborne pathogens – removes pathogens such as viruses, bacteria, protozoan cysts, pesticides, chemicals, heavy metals, and microplastics.

 Grayl Replacement Purifier Cartridge